cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/cf/index.html.md

 This functionality requres cf v5.2 or later.

 If you run cf behind a proxy server, you must specify the proxy server address when you run a cf command.
 Use the `--http-proxy` and `--https-proxy` global command qualifiers, described above in [Command Usage and Qualifiers](#usage).
-(You can specify the proxy settings to be used when you push an application as environment variables in the application manifest; note however that proxy setting defined in an application manifest will only be used when you push that application using that manifest.)
+(You can specify the proxy settings to be used when you push an application as environment variables in the application manifest; note however that proxy settings defined in an application manifest will only be used when you push that application using that manifest.)

-Specify both `--http-proxy` and `--https-proxy` to ensure that all communication associate with a cf command can be completed via the proxy server.
+Specify both `--http-proxy` and `--https-proxy` to ensure that all communication associated with a cf command can be completed via the proxy server.
 For example, to run the `cf apps` command behind a proxy server, enter this command, substituting the appropriate URLs:

 <div class="command-doc">
  <pre class="terminal">